syllogismos/facebook-v-predicting-check-ins/Notes.md

         Accuracy = [a,c] + [e]/[a,b,c,d,e] = 3/5

     * As we make more and more predictions, if there are no new true positives, the recall stays constant, but precision drops.
-    * Recall means out of all the positives, how many did we predict correctly.
+    * Recall means out of all the positives, how many did we positives did we get.
     * Precision means out of all our predictions, how many did we get it right.
     * Recall is 1 if we return everything as a prediction.
 But the precicion drops significantly.
     * The reason why accuracy isn't a good measure is cause when the data is highly skewed, it makes no sense.
 Say for example only 0.01% of values will be true.
 You can just predict everything to be false still end up with 99.99 accuracy.